782618297/io_scene_scs/Prefab-Locators.md

 [[/images/SCS_Tools_Locators_Prefab_CN.png]]

+**Node Index**

-**Node Index** - property which defines index of the control node.
+Property which defines index of the control node.

-**Assign Terrain Points** - operator for assigning terrain points from mesh to the control node.
+**Assign Terrain Points**

+Operator for assigning terrain points from mesh to the control node.
 For usage please use info icon on the left side of operator button.

-**Clear All Terrain Points** - operator for clearing all terrain points from the control node.
+**Clear All Terrain Points**

+Operator for clearing all terrain points from the control node.

-**Preview Terrain Points [Visible|All]** - are operators for previewing currently assigned terrain points of the control node. ***Visible*** operator will show only assigned terrain points of currently visible mesh in 3D viewport; as for ***All*** will also preview any assigned terrain points from hidden mesh.
+**Preview Terrain Points [Visible|All]**

+Are operators for previewing currently assigned terrain points of the control node. ***Visible*** operator will show only assigned terrain points of currently visible mesh in 3D viewport; as for ***All*** will also preview any assigned terrain points from hidden mesh.

 ## Sign